gbiz123/tiktok-captcha-solver/README.md

 # TikTok Captcha Solver API
 This project is the [SadCaptcha TikTok Captcha Solver](https://www.sadcaptcha.com?ref=ghclientrepo) API client.
-The purpose is to make integrating SadCaptcha into your Selenium or Playwright app as simple as one line of code.
+The purpose is to make integrating SadCaptcha into your Selenium, Playwright, or Async Playwright app as simple as one line of code.

-Instructions for integrating with Selenium and Playwright are described below in their respective sections.
+Instructions for integrating with Selenium, Playwright, and Async Playwright are described below in their respective sections.

 ## Requirements
 - Python >= 3.10